sourtin/igem15-sw/PI.md

 ## Raspbian
 ### Premade Image
 ### Operating System
+First the installation media must be prepared.
+Acquire a 16GB+ microSD card (8GB is also sufficient, but at one point you will require a blank 4GB+ USB storage device) and follow the instructions for installing raspbian at <https://www.raspberrypi.org/documentation/installation/installing-images/README.md>.

-Download the latest version from the raspberry pi foundation and image a microSD card with it.
-Boot and expand the filesystem, change the password and enable the camera.
-You may at this point want to increase the `gpu_mem` from 128 (MB) to 256.
-This is defined in the last line of the `/boot/config.txt` file - use `nano /boot/config.txt` or your favourite text editor.
+After downloading the latest version from the raspberry pi foundation and imaging a microSD card with it, boot the raspberrry pi from it by inserting the microSD card into it and supplying power.
+Now you will be provided with a menu.
+You should expand the filesystem, change the password and enable the camera.
+You may at this point want to increase the graphics memory split from 128 (MB) to 256.
+You can do this within Advanced Options, under Memory Split.

 ### Packages
-Edit `/etc/apt/sources.list` with your favourite text editor, e.g. `nano`, or `vi` (`nano /etc/apt/sources.list`) and change wheezy to jessie (or later) to get the appropriate packages.
+Edit `/etc/apt/sources.list` with your favourite text editor, e.g. `nano`, or `vi` (`sudo nano /etc/apt/sources.list`) and change `wheezy` to `jessie` (or later) to get the appropriate packages.
 Now update the cache using `sudo apt-get update` and the distribution with `sudo apt-get dist-upgrade`.
 Finally let's recover some space with `sudo apt-get clean`.

 Now obtain our software, entering your password as needed: